bormaxi8080/starred/README.md

 ## TypeScript

+- [vernu/textbee](https://github.com/vernu/textbee) - textbee.dev is an opensource and free sms-gatway for sending SMS messages through API or dashboard web interface.
+- [mishushakov/llm-scraper](https://github.com/mishushakov/llm-scraper) - Turn any webpage into structured data using LLMs
+- [yakisova41/return-youtube-comment-username](https://github.com/yakisova41/return-youtube-comment-username) - This is to change the handle in the YouTube comments section to a username
+- [anyproto/anytype-ts](https://github.com/anyproto/anytype-ts) - Official Anytype client for MacOS, Linux, and Windows
 - [tldraw/make-real](https://github.com/tldraw/make-real) - Draw a ui and make it real
 - [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly
 - [tigrisdata-community/multi-modal-starter-kit](https://github.com/tigrisdata-community/multi-modal-starter-kit) - Multi-modal starter kit for AI video understanding and narration.
 Works with Ollama (Llava, bakllava), GPT-4v